-China races to give coronavirus vaccine to 50 million workers before Lunar New Year
+Outpacing Trump’s ‘Warp Speed,’ China to give coronavirus vaccine to 50 million in a month

 China’s target of vaccinating 50 million people in a month is an ambitious goal, more than the populations of California and Michigan combined.
-In the United States, 4.2 million people have received a first dose of a vaccine since distribution began on Dec.
+In the United States, where the Trump administration has touted its “Operation Warp Speed” to fast-track delivery of vaccines, 4.2 million people have received a first dose since distribution began on Dec.
 14, according to the Centers for Disease Control and Prevention’s Covid Data Tracker.

 There’s urgency to complete these vaccinations before Lunar New Year — often called the world’s largest annual human migration — which takes place Feb.
 11-17.
 Last year, some 1.5 billion trips were made over the holiday in China, half the normal number, as people sheltered in place against the growing coronavirus outbreak.